islet-project/islet/CHARTER.rst

 6. The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
-The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and the Confidential Computing Consortium Fund of The Linux Foundation.
+The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Islet Project and the Confidential Computing Consortium Fund of The Linux Foundation.

 7. Responsibilities: The TSC will be responsible for all aspects of oversight